apache/druid/docs/tutorials/tutorial-rollup.md

 Before the grouping occurs, the timestamps of the original input data are bucketed/floored by minute, due to the `"queryGranularity":"minute"` setting in the ingestion spec.

-Likewise, these two events that occurred during `2018-01-01T01:02` have been rolled up:
+Likewise, consider the two events in the original input data that occur over the course of minute `2018-01-01T01:02`:

 ```json
 {"timestamp":"2018-01-01T01:02:14Z","srcIP":"1.1.1.1", "dstIP":"2.2.2.2","packets":38,"bytes":6289}
 {"timestamp":"2018-01-01T01:02:29Z","srcIP":"1.1.1.1", "dstIP":"2.2.2.2","packets":377,"bytes":359971}
 ```

+The rows have been grouped into the following:

 | `__time` | `srcIP` | `dstIP` | `bytes` | `count` | `packets` |
 | -- | -- | -- | -- | -- | -- |
 | `2018-01-01T01:02:00.000Z` | `1.1.1.1` | `2.2.2.2` | `366,260` | `2` | `415` |

-For the last event recording traffic between 1.1.1.1 and 2.2.2.2, no rollup took place, because this was the only event that occurred during `2018-01-01T01:03`:
+In the original input data, only one event occurs over the course of minute `2018-01-01T01:03`:

 ```json
 {"timestamp":"2018-01-01T01:03:29Z","srcIP":"1.1.1.1", "dstIP":"2.2.2.2","packets":49,"bytes":10204}
 ```

+Therefor no rollup takes place:

 | `__time` | `srcIP` | `dstIP` | `bytes` | `count` | `packets` |
 | -- | -- | -- | -- | -- | -- |